 There are a few reasons that your skin could purge.
 The first, as with our PanOxyl benzoyl peroxide product, is when your pores are being deep cleaned.

 Benzoyl peroxide, the active ingredient in PanOxyl, gets deep into the skin to release oxygen inside the pores.
-The bacteria When the bacteria die, the skin experiences a brief period of irritation.
+When the bacteria die, the skin experiences a brief period of irritation.
 When this period is over, your fresh and clean skin is revealed.

 Facial acids such as AHAs may also cause this kind of purging.
 Even mild acids, like lactic acid, exfoliate the skin.
 That exfoliation speeds up your skin cell turnover rate, meaning that the processes your face undergoes to get rid of dead skin cells is going faster.
 Since your skin is pushing all of those dead skin cells and gunk from your pores to the surface at a faster rate, you may have more blemishes than usual.